Perception is Awareness Shaped by Belief

 …I’m a victim of my heredity.

 Please watch the following seminar by Dr. Bruce Lipton.
-If you will watch it all the way through (without interruption or distraction), I think that you will find it fascinating concerning perception – belief – genes and your health.
+If you watch it all the way through (without interruption or distraction), I think you will find it fascinating about perception, belief, genes, and health.

 (NOTE: The video and information in this article is provided for educational purposes only.
 I am not saying that I agree with everything.
-I am saying that this information should be known by everyone.)
+I am saying that everyone should know this information.)

 Resources & Research